-The carrying amount of amounts due from other Save the Children offices approximated to their fair values as at 31 December 2022 and 2021.
-Their recoverability was assessed with reference to their financial position provided by the management, and the expected credit losses as at 31 December 2022 and 2021 were considered to be minimal.
+The carrying amount of amounts due from other Save the Children offices approximated to their fair values as at 31 December 2023 and 2022.
+Their recoverability was assessed with reference to their financial positions provided by the respective management, and the expected credit losses as at 31 December 2023 and 2022 were considered to be minimal.